Idiosync

 Ideas for Pop Producers to Steal

-Our favorite type of music is the mind-infused and thought-provoking one.
-We are not saying that this is relevant here, but… Oh, wait.
-We are.
+Our favorite type of music is the thought-provoking one.
+We are not saying this is relevant here, but

 Music for Eukaryotes

 A compilation that both you and your cat are able to enjoy.
 Along with a dog.
 And also a cactus.
-Perceive this selection of tracks from your very core!
+Perceive it from your very core!

 Audio Files